Japanese Traditions Behind Celebrating First Birthday

 A birthday boy or girl is celebrated multiple times during their first year, setting the tone for their first birthday.
 Each child is celebrated at seven days, one month, and 100 days old.

 Multiple traditions are put in place for the first birthday, including the infamous test where items are displayed, and the first item the child picks up delegates its future.
 However, the history of these Japanese birthday traditions is challenging to trace.
 It is believed they originated or at least have a connection to traditions in China and Korea.
-Below, you’ll find more information on Japanese birthday traditions for the birthday celebrant during their first birthday.
+Below, you’ll find more information on Japanese birthday traditions for the birthday celebrant during their first birthday party.

 Two main Japanese birthday traditions occur for a baby's first birthday – isshou mochi and erabatori.
 We’re diving into isshou mochi first and everything it entails.